spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-kubernetes-v2/index.md

 {% include toc %}

-Artifacts play an important role in the Kubernetes V2 Provider.
+Artifacts play an important role in the Kubernetes V2 provider.
 Everything from the manifests you deploy to the Docker images or ConfigMaps they reference can be expressed or deployed in terms of artifacts.